 - 1. Be high school graduates or have satisfactory scores on the test of General Education Development (GED) and be 18 years of age. - 2.
-Have satisfactory scores on required pre-entrance exams: - -Compass scores can be no older than 5 years - -Compass reading 81+ - -Compass math 39+ - -Compass writing essay score 6+ with 58 - -Compass writing essay 5+ with 59+ - -ACT scores can be no older than 5 years - -Enhanced ACT composite score of at least 17 - -ACT Reading score of at least 18 - -THEA given by State of WCJC only - -ASSET test taken at WCJC only - 3.
+Have satisfactory scores on required pre-entrance exams: - -ACT scores preferred and can be no older than 5 years - -Enhanced ACT composite score of at least 17 - -ACT Reading score of at least 18 - -Compass scores can be no older than 5 years - -Compass reading 81+ - -Compass math 39+ - -Compass writing essay score 6+ with 58 - -Compass writing essay 5+ with 59+ - -THEA scores can be no older than 5 years - -ASSET test, taken at WCJC only, scores can be no older than 5 years - 3.
 Have pre-entrance physical exam by a physician; must be turned in to director before the first day. - 4.
 Provide evidence of current certification for American Heart Association for Healthcare Providers (CPR).
 This certification must be maintained while enrolled in the program. - 5.
 Submit documentation of TB skin test.
 Positive results of the TB skin test must be followed up by a chest x-ray or accompanied by a statement from a physician identifying the reason for a positive test and any needed treatment/follow-up. - 6.
-Students must have the influenza vaccine prior to the first week in October. - 7.
-Provide evidence of required immunizations or immunity to: Diptheria-tetanus, measles, mumps, rubella, and Hepatitis B. The Hepatitis B vaccine series takes six months to complete.
+Students must have the influenza vaccine prior to the first week in October.

+- 7. Provide evidence of required immunizations or immunity to: Diphtheria-tetanus, measles, mumps, rubella, and Hepatitis B. The Hepatitis B vaccine series takes six months to complete.
 And the first Hepatitis B vaccine must be given no later than May 15 prior to entering the program.
-Evidence of flue vaccines is required by clinical sites. - 8.
+Evidence of flu vaccines is required by clinical sites. - 8.
 For consideration of readmission, an applicant must take the final examinations in the courses that he/she has completed satisfactorily, and score a 75% or higher.
 The selection committee will review the results on an individual basis and determine admission status. - 9.
-Applicants will be exempted from VNSG 1420 if they have taken BIOL 2401 and BIOL 2402 within the past 5 years and passed with a grade of "C" or higher.
+Applicants will be exempt from VNSG 1420 if they have taken BIOL 2401 and BIOL 2402 within the past 5 years and passed with a grade of "C" or higher.
 Applicants will be exempted from VNSG 1115 if they have taken BIOL 2420 within the past 5 years and passed with a grade of "C" or higher.
 Applicants will be exempted from SRGT 1301 if they have taken HITT 1305 and passed with a grade of "C" or higher.